 Cardiac Electrophysiology Diagnostic Services at Drexel Cardiology

-- Palpitations, or the sensation that the heart is pounding too rapidly or irregularly
+- Palpitations, or the sensation that the heart is pounding too fast or irregularly

 - An abnormal heart rhythm detected by a doctor

-To evaluate a patient's condition, members of Drexel Cardiology's electrophysiology arrhythmia team may use any of the following:
+To evaluate atrial fibrillation and other arrhythmias, Drexel Cardiology's electrophysiology team may use any of the following:

-- A noninvasive monitor the patient wears to record each heartbeat for a day or up to a month
+- A Holter monitor that the patient wears to record each heartbeat for a day or up to a month

 - An implantable monitor